Why buying car insurance from a ghost broker is a mistake that could come back to haunt you

 “It’s certainly possible to get a good deal, but unless checks are made to know cover is provided by a genuine insurer, drivers run the risk of falling victim to a ghost broker.”

 If you suspect you may have bought a fake policy through a third party, there are a few ways you can check.

-In the first instance, contact the insurer.
 The ghost broker will usually have set up a policy with a well-known provider (or claim to have done so).
 The insurer should be able to tell you whether you have a valid policy with them.